The difference between viral sore throat vs. strep throat

 The traditional test for strep throat is a throat culture, which takes two to three days for results.
 By comparison, the rapid strep test can produce results within minutes.

-If you need help assessing and treating a sore throat, come see the experts at any of our local centers.
+If you need help assessing and treating a sore throat, come see the experts at any of our local urgent care centers.
 You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant